 Where – The Ecuadorian Andes

 Why it’s great – For a unique cultural honeymoon experience stay at the historical Hacienda Zuleta nestled deep in the spiritual Andes Mountains Range.
-This romantic bolt-hole is a charming, authentic working hacienda with 14 elegant rooms that exude a classic Ecuadorian feel – think cosy fireplaces, unique antiques and private gardens and terraces, perfect for absorbing the awe-inspiring Andean scenery.
+This romantic bolt-hole is a charming, authentic working hacienda with 14 elegant rooms that exude a classic Ecuadorian feel – think cozy fireplaces, unique antiques and private gardens and terraces, perfect for absorbing the awe-inspiring Andean scenery.

 Saddle up with Ecuadorian cowboys and ride into volcanic landscapes, visitng pre-Inca ruins, which is just a taste of the long-standing heritage and tradition that you’ll be enthralled by whilst here.